github/docs/content/copilot/github-copilot-chat/copilot-chat-in-github-mobile/enabling-github-copilot-chat-for-github-mobile.md

   - Mobile
 versions:
   feature: copilot-chat-for-mobile
-shortTitle: Enabling Copilot Chat (Mobile)
+shortTitle: Enable Copilot Chat
+redirect_from:
+  - /copilot/github-copilot-chat/enabling-github-copilot-chat-for-github-mobile
 ---

 If you have a {% data variables.product.prodname_copilot_for_individuals %} subscription, {% data variables.product.prodname_copilot_mobile %} is already enabled.